ldelossa/litee.nvim/README.md

 Nerd font icons along with codicons are currently supported.

 You'll need a patched font for them to work correctly. see (h: calltree-config)

+## Symbol Outline

+Because the tree module can be used for symbols as well calltree implements a live symbol outline of the given buffer as well.

+Expanding and collapsing codes is done with the same commands as the call hierarchy tree.

+The UI works together and will always ensure a static layout with call hierarchy on top/left and symbols on bottom/right.

 ## Demo